I write many pig script in the past few months and have explored some tricks with my buddies. hopes it could help someone.

 However, you’d better not change input with in a Marco. they are just substitution, every change in input variables are global

-You can also return multiple data set in Marco
+You can also return multiple data set in Marco1

 2